naimnaoufal/Segmenting-and-Clustering-Neighborhoods-in-Toronto/README.md

 ![The first map](Map1.PNG)

-This map contains the clusters of neighbourhoods using the *K*-Means ML algorithm.
+This map contains the clusters of neighbourhoods using the *K*-Means Machine Learning algorithm.

 ![The second map](Map2.PNG)